Office of State Assessment

 Some positions may require additional credentials or a background check to verify your identity.

-Notes on ApplyingAPPLICATION: Qualified candidates should send a resume and letter of interest by August 1, 2018 to email@example.com (email submissions are preferred).
-You must include the Box number (P12-1839/06073) of the position in the subject line of your cover letter and resume to ensure receipt of your application.
+Notes on ApplyingAPPLICATION: Qualified candidates should send a resume and letter of interest by October 10, 2018 to email@example.com (email submissions are preferred).
+You must include the Box number (P12-1818/65109) of the positions in the subject line of your email and cover letter to ensure receipt of your application.